Direct $CP$ violation from isospin symmetry breaking effects in PQCD: Introduction

 \section{Introduction}

 The measurement of $CP$ violation is an important area in understanding Standard Model (SM) and exploring new physics signals.
-Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{cab,kob} due to the quark flavour mixing provides us the weak phases by the amplitudes from the tree and penguin contributions.
-The weak phase associated with the strong phase is responsible for the source of the CP asymmetry.
+Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{cab,kob} due to the quark flavour mixing provides us the weak phases.
+The weak phase associated with the strong phase is responsible for the source of the CP violation.
 The strong phase comes from the dynamics of QCD and the other mechanism.

-The hadronic matrix elements of the nonleptonic weak decay is known to be associated with the strong phase.
-The factorization method can be estimate the power contribution in the limit of $1/m_{b}$ ($m_{b}$ refers to b quark mass) in B meson decay process.
-Bases on the QCD correction and taking into account transverse momenta, PQCD factorization method is applied to deal with the decay amplitude related with the hadronic matrix elements, which safely avoids the divergence by introducing the Sudakov factor.
+The hadronic matrix elements of the nonleptonic weak decay are known to be associated with the strong phase.
+We can estimate the power contribution by the factorization method in the limit of $1/m_{b}$ ($m_{b}$ refers to b quark mass) in B meson decay process.
+Basing on the QCD correction and taking into account transverse momenta, PQCD factorization method safely avoids the infrared divergence by introducing the Sudakov factor which is applied to deal with the decay amplitude related with the hadronic matrix elements.
 The decay amplitude can be written as the convolution of the meson wave functions and the hard kernel, which show the contributions of the non perturbative and the perturbative parts, respectively \cite{AC,AG,YA,LKM}.
-In this paper, we will calculate the decay amplitude to make further investigation on the CP violation in the framework of the PQCD factorization.